anima-wg/brski-cloud/anima-brski-cloud.md

 Captive portals that do not follow the requirements of {{?RFC8952}} section 1 may forcibly redirect HTTPS connections.
 While this is a deprecated practice as it breaks TLS in a way that most users can not deal with, it is still common in many networks.

-On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to its cloud registrar via DNS-ID.
+On the first connection, the incorrect connection will be discovered because the Pledge will be unable to validate the connection to its Cloud Registrar via DNS-ID.
 That is, the certificate returned from the captive portal will not match.

-At this point a network operator who controls the captive portal, noticing the connection to what seems a legitimate destination (the cloud registrar), may then permit that connection.
+At this point a network operator who controls the captive portal, noticing the connection to what seems a legitimate destination (the Cloud Registrar), may then permit that connection.
 This enables the first connection to go through.

 The connection is then redirected to the Registrar, either via 307, or via est-domain in a voucher.